marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 - Use the debugger to print out intermediate values.
 Simply include a pdb script in the experiment.
 - Don't forget to print your outputs.
 - Make sure to import all necessary functions.
 You can assume that all python files we give you are in the root directory, and the mutant is in the "mutant" directory.
-- Sometimes, an experiments will have syntax errors.
+- Sometimes, your experiment code will have syntax errors.
 Then, please fix the errors as repeat the experiment.
 Don't repeat your hypothesis and prediction.

 ### Example Experiment